27 min read

 Let's get specific, and see what I’m assuming about you when I’m NOT taking the things you do personally:

-• If you didn't want to spend more time with me I'm assuming it's because you are fucking busy taking good care of yourself and your other priorities - not because you don't like me.
+- If you didn't want to spend more time with me I'm assuming it's because you are busy taking care of yourself and your other priorities - not because you don't like me.

-• If you didn't invite me to this or that thing I'm assuming it was probably because you were under the impression it’s not my kind of thing so my vibe would be off or I wouldn’t enjoy myself, maybe I don’t like the people, maybe you thought I was busy.
+- If you didn't invite me to this or that thing I'm assuming it was probably because you were under the impression it’s not my kind of thing so my vibe would be off or I wouldn’t enjoy myself, maybe I don’t like the people, maybe you thought I was busy.
 Hell, maybe you didn't think of me at all for this one, which DEFINITELY means your decision wasn't about me either way.
 But even if it was “about” me, I’m assuming you're considering me and how I'd truly feel about the event, space, or people.
 How empathetic of you.
+I now have the self-compassion to match.
+No, I don't want to make the little sacrifice of making time for events that I don't need to go to and that I won't be happy to attend.
+You and I are on the same page.
 Keep that up please thank you.
 I’ll let you know if I want to be invited next time.

-• If you did something you knew would upset me, I noticed you would often feel terrible about it, apologize, and sometimes start over-explaining.
+- If you did something you knew would upset me, I noticed you would often feel terrible about it, apologize, and sometimes start over-explaining.
 Clearly you care about how tf I felt and took my feelings seriously.
 I'm so sorry for not seeing these signs before.
-Anyway, how did you come to this decision then, I wonder with curiosity.
+Anyway, how did you come to this decision then, I wonder with open curiosity?
 Well, turns out it was usually because you were faced with a difficult decision.
 One option pulled you out of your values and authenticity, while the option that happened to upset me was most aligned with your values and authenticity.
 You made an honest fucking choice.
 I get that.
 I respect that.
 And I understand that it wasn't about me.
 You had to do this to take care of you.
 Your self concept.
 Your self trust.
+Your needs.
 Your whatever.
 Let's talk about how we can avoid repeating this pain the future and not let this happen too often, to protect our relationship.
+Let's find a path that holds space for your needs and mine in that convo.
 But outside of that please trust that I see that you care and I really appreciate you showing up for this repair convo about it.

 Wow.
 What a turnaround.